logankeenan/rust-everywhere/readme.md

 # Rust Everywhere

-A collection of projects experimenting with how to _run_ server-side Rust app in various platforms.
+A collection of projects experimenting with how to _run_ Rust app in various platforms.

+## Projects

 * app - A basic note-taking application.
 * api - The API which the app communicates with